-WHEREAS, at the time Of their loss, tho Lost Bonds each had Coupon No. 17, coming duo on July 1, 1992, and subsequent coupon8 attached, and therefore, none Of sold coupons have boon presented for payment; and
+WHEREAS, at the time of their loss, the Lost Bonds each had Coupon No. 37, coming due on July 1, 1992, and subsequent coupons attached, and therefore, none of said coupons have been presented for payment; and

-WHEREAS, the ownu Of the Lost Bonds deciroo that replacement bonds be issued to replace the aforesaid lost Bonds and appurtenant coupons; And without an election, bondm to replace my bondm theretofore lawfully issued which are outstanding and which have been destroyed, lost or tolon, provided that much replacement bondm may be issued only upon indemnification satisfactory to the Board mtablimhing proof of ownership and the circumstances of the loss, theft or destruction of the bonde for which the replacement bonds arm being ought: and
+WHEREAS, the owner of the Lost Bonds desires that replacement bonds be issued to replace the aforesaid lost Bonds and appurtenant coupons; and without an election, bonds to replace any bonds theretofore lawfully issued which are outstanding and which have been destroyed, lost or stolen, provided that such replacement bonds may be issued only upon indemnification satisfactory to the Board establishing proof of ownership and the circumstances of the loss, theft or destruction of the bonds for which the replacement bonds are being sought; and

-WHEREAS, by Act8 1965 of the 59th Legislature of the State of Texas, Chapter 334, commonly known as Article 715a of the Texas Revised Civil Statutes Annotated, the Board is authorized to issue,
+WHEREAS, by Acts 1965 of the 59th Legislature of the State of Texas, Chapter 334, commonly known as Article 715a of the Texas Revised Civil Statutes Annotated, the Board is authorized to issue,

-[•] Statement not provided to the Office of the Board of Regents.
+\ Statement not provided to the Office of the Board of Regents.